 After completing this unit you will:

-The language and terminology you use with women is very important.
-It is useful to give some thought to the language that you use with women experiencing a miscarriage so that you can support them as effectively as possible.
+The language and terminology you use with women experiencing a miscarriage, ectopic or molar pregnancy is very important.
+It is useful to give some thought to the words you use so that you can support them as effectively as possible.

 It may have been ‘products of conception’ to them, but to me it was my baby.